Cloud Contraptions delivers around 150 days of training each year to organizations around the world.

 Using AI agents in CI to review, refactor, and ship code — covering pull request automation, agentic code review workflows, and CI integration patterns.

-Spec-driven development with GitHub Spec Kit: the specify → plan → tasks → implement workflow, writing effective specifications, and integrating with Copilot, Claude Code, Cursor, and Windsurf.
+Spec-driven development with GitHub Spec Kit: the specify → plan → tasks → implement workflow, writing effective specifications, and integrating with Copilot, Claude Code, Cursor, Windsurf, and Gemini CLI.

 OpenAI Codex as a multi-surface platform: the open-source CLI, IDE extensions for VS Code and JetBrains, cloud agents, Skills, Automations, and the GPT-5.x Codex model family.